Navigating the Fear of Increased Symptoms vs. Flare

 Navigating this fear at times is paralyzing to me.

-As someone who has lived with IBD for more than a decade, I try to remind myself in moments of panic and worry that this is just one moment, or one day, or one week, and not forever.
-That I’ve been here before and it got better.
+As someone who has lived with IBD for more than a decade, I try to remind myself in moments of panic and worry that this is just 1 moment, or 1 day, or 1 week, and not forever.
+That I've been here before and it got better.
 That I have a good doctor, with good communication, and these are conversations to have on the regular.

 For me, an increase in symptoms may mean for a few hours, or a few days.
-Sometimes, it lasts a week or two at the end of my infusion cycle.
-But when it becomes routine and unavoidable, it’s time to check in with my doctor.
-It’s time to ask questions.
+Sometimes, it lasts a week or 2 at the end of my infusion cycle.
+But when it becomes routine and unavoidable, it's time to check in with my doctor.
+It's time to ask questions.
 To express my concerns.
 And to be patient, with my body and with science and modern medicine.

 Is there a fine line for you between an increase in symptoms and a full-out Crohn's flare?
 How do you navigate these?
 How do you stay calm?
 I’d love to hear your suggestions below.